nuejs/nue/packages/nuejs.org/docs/faq.md

 This pure separation amplifies what browsers do best.
 Content flows naturally from semantic HTML into sophisticated visual systems through native CSS capabilities.
 It's standards-first architecture working exactly as intended.

+### Isn't the comparison betwen "JavaScript monolith" and "Separation of concerns" apples vs oranges?

+This comparison reveals how deeply framework thinking has shaped our understanding of web development and how thoroughly we've accepted JavaScript monoliths as normal.
+Why have we normalized a world where marketing pages require JavaScript bundles with mixed content?
+Why do we consider utility classes more "maintainable" than systematic design?
+Why must every solution flow through JavaScript when browsers provide these capabilities natively?

+I have tremendous difficulty explaining these concepts to engineers, who consistently turn the discussion toward technical implementation details instead of examining the fundamental architectural principles.

+### I just getting more grumpy or is every new framework just complete bloat?

+There's an interesting cognitive bias at play.
+We've accepted Next.js requiring 330MB and 250+ dependencies as "production-ready," yet view simpler alternatives built on web standards as "yet another framework."
+This mindset often dismisses solutions that are smaller, faster, and closer to web standards in favor of established complexity.
+It's worth examining why we consider massive dependency chains stable and "boring" while viewing standards-first approaches with skepticism.

 ### Teams have invested years in learning and building with React.
 What's the practical path to adopting a completely different approach?
 The secret is to understand that Nue can work alongside your React expertise – there's no need for an immediate, complete switch.
 You can start using Nue for content-heavy parts of your projects like marketing sites, documentation, or blogs, while keeping React for your complex applications.
 This practical approach lets you explore web standards without disrupting existing work.